Introduction

 Understanding Monetization Strategies

-When it comes to making money with open-source software, it's essential to have a clear plan in place.
+When it comes to making money with open-source software, leveraging open source funding is essential to have a clear plan in place.
 Let's break down some strategies that can help developers navigate the complex world of monetization.

 1. Differentiating Commercial Offerings